UPSxACE/aces-auth/README.md

 ## 🚧 Status
 This project is currently under active development.
 While the core functionality is in place, the platform and SDKs are evolving rapidly.
 Expect improvements, new features, and refinements over time.

+> 📚 The README will be expanded soon with full documentation, usage examples, and integration guides.

 ## 🧭 Index
 * [📡 API Endpoints](#📡-api-endpoints)
   * [Authentication](#authentication)